Gosford Park: Home media

-The region 1 DVD of Gosford Park was released on 25 June 2002, with the region 2 release on 3 December 2002.
+The VHS and region 1 DVD of Gosford Park were released on 25 June 2002 by Universal Studios Home Video, with the region 2 release on 3 December 2002.
 The critic Ed Gonzalez reviewed the DVD negatively, calling the picture quality "atrocious on the small screen", going on to say that "the image quality of this video transfer is downright lousy from start to finish."
 However, reviewer Robert Mack generally wrote favourably of the picture quality, noting excellence in the shots' detail and sharpness and the lack of compression artefacts, but describing an unfavourable darkness to scenes filmed within the manor house.
 Both reviewers commented positively on the film's score and soundtrack.
 Gonzalez wrote that "Gosford Park sounds amazing for a film so dialogue-dependent" and Mack that "the audio transfer is about as good as it can get on a movie of this style."

 On 26 November 2018, Arrow Films released a newly restored 2K remaster, taken from a 4K print of Gosford Park, on Limited Edition Blu-ray in the UK.